Table of Contents

 Key Features:

-• Automated investing: Betterment builds a personalized portfolio of ETFs based on your risk tolerance and goals.
+- Automated Investing: Betterment will create a portfolio of ETFs for you depending on your risk tolerance and your personal goals.

-• Goal-based planning: You can set different financial goals such as retirement, buying a house, or saving for a vacation, and Betterment will create an investment plan tailored to each goal.
+Goal-based planning: you can input a number of different financial goals, like retirement, a house, vacation savings, and Betterment will generate a unique investment plan based on each goal.

 Why Betterment is Great for Beginners: